- What is the motive for overloading the subscript operator in a class?

 Explanation:

-- How do we overload the prefix increment operator ++ for a class?
+- What is the process for overloading the prefix increment operator ++ in a class?

 class A {